Guild Hall Unveils Two New Exhibitions — 'Functional Relationships' and 'Wading Room' - 27 East

 Almond Zigmund makes large-scale site-responsive installations, discrete sculptures, works on paper and paintings that explore the interplay between space, perception and the built environment.
 Her work is characterized by crisp geometry, vivid colors and intricate patterns that often suggest walls, barricades, and enclosures.
 Zigmund is also the creator of the Artist & Writers series, family-style dinners at Almond Restaurant in Bridgehampton where people come together to dine and celebrate the artistic process.
 She has organized more than 65 gatherings to date.
 It is in this spirit of supporting the power of community engagement that Zigmund was invited to create a site-specific environment in conjunction with “Functional Relationships.”

-“Wading Room” houses selections from Guild Hall’s permanent collection, functional, artist-made furniture for public use — including chairs designed by Zigmund in collaboration with Justin Allen (Shepard Co Design) — and other artist-made objects such as lighting, chairs, rugs, stools, vessel, and sculpture.
+“Wading Room” houses selections from Guild Hall’s permanent collection, functional, artist-made furniture for public use — including chairs designed by Zigmund in collaboration with Justin Allen (Shepard Co Design) — and other artist-made objects such as lighting, chairs, rugs, stools, vessels, and sculpture.
 The artists Sabra Moon Elliot, Kurt Gumaer, Saskia Friedrich, Karen Simon and Nico Yektai have also contributed to the space.
 A series of participatory public programs and collaborative projects will take place throughout the run of the exhibition.

 Visitors to “Wading Room” are encouraged to linger, lounge and interact in an artist-designed environment and to visit often to explore its potential.